Secunderabad Junction railway station: Facilities

-On 14 July 2008, a caller rang up the police main control room around 10:30 a.m. and said that bombs had been placed at the railway station, passport office, and a Secunderabad bus stop.
-Between 1:00 and 1:15 p.m on 15 July, four smoke bombs were said to be about to go off on platforms one, six and seven.
-Railway authorities immediately alerted the EMRI 108 service in what was a drill.

-An actual bomb threat was phoned in to the Cyberabad Metropolitan Police branch of the Hyderabad City Police on 8 October 2009, which kept police in suspense for two hours.
-The caller, who spoke in Telugu, told a telephone operator that a bomb had been planted in the railway station and would explode within an hour.
-The CMP police alerted their Hyderabad counterparts, who rushed to the station and began a search for explosives.
-Local police, bomb-disposal squads and railway police scoured the entire station (and its trains) but found nothing, and the call was declared a hoax.

 The station has a large car and motorcycle parking lot, and an auto rickshaw stand is at the station entrance.
 The south entrance has a taxi stand for municipal and private taxis.
 Secunderabad is India's first railway station with an automated parking system.
 The lot, built at a cost of ₹6 million, has a dispenser at its entrance to issue a magnetically-striped ticket with the time and date of arrival.
 A manual pay station is at the exit.

 Secunderabad Junction has two ticket counters.
 Passengers can buy second- and general-class tickets on the train, since they are not reservable.
-A computerized reservation facility is provided, and an information counter for tourists.
+A computerised reservation facility is provided, and an information counter for tourists.
 A Passenger Operated Enquiry Terminal (POET) is available, which can access the National Train Enquiry System (NTES).
 Indrail Passes are available at the reservation center, about 200 meters from the station.

 To conserve water, SCR installed a ₹12-million water-reclamation plant at the station.
 Station maintenance, including cleaning 800 coaches, aprons and platforms, requires over 30,000 litres of water daily.
 With the water-recycling plant, used water is collected and sent to the plant for biological and chemical treatment.
 The non-drinkable, recycled water is then used to clean coaches and platforms.